 Please note:- If you are operating on 5398.5kHz you MUST change to another available frequency by 14.30hrs UTC on the Sunday as the RSGB GB2RS Weekly News Bulletin will be read out to all Radio Amateurs from 15:00hrs on this frequency.
-Do not tune up or operate until this station has announced that the frequency is clear for use.
+Do not tune up or operate until the station has announced that the frequency is clear for use.

-The exercise will take place on the MoD 5MHz (60 Mtr) Shared Band and will be on the section of the band that Amateurs are authorised to use (Check Licences Conditions and Band Plan).
-PSK31 Data Mode on 5366.5kHz or Olivia Signal 16/500 may be used on the 5368.0kHz frequency exchanging the same QSO information as listed in bold below.
+The exercise will take place on the MoD 5MHz (60 Mtr) Shared Band and will be on the section of the band that Amateurs are authorised to use (Check Licences Conditions and Band Plan).The only authourised Data Modes for this exercise are PSK31 Data Mode on 5366.5kHz or Olivia Signal 16/500 may be used on the 5368.0kHz frequency exchanging the same QSO information as listed in bold below.

-Cadet stations will call ‘Alpha Charlie’ which is the equivalent of CQ, amateur stations are welcome to reply to these calls.
+All Callsigns will call ‘Alpha Charlie’ which is the equivalent of CQ, amateur stations are welcome to reply to these calls.
 Exercise Callsigns will all be in the range MRE01 up to MRE98 although other MR, MF and MA prefixed callsigns may be taking part.

-The information exchange to complete the contact will be
+The information exchange to complete the contact will be:-

 Your operating location is to be in 6 digit Maidenhead Square format as it makes it easier to log and can be a location near you.
-Cadet stations will also be using 6 digits, but this may not necessarily be an accurate location of their station.
-As Cadet stations change frequency during the exercise contacting them again on a different frequency will score as an additional contact, as these frequency changes they will be reported on the exercise website where possible.
+Callsigns will also be using 6 digits, but this may not necessarily be an accurate location of their station.
+As Callsigns change frequency during the exercise contacting them again on a different frequency will score as an additional contact, as these frequency changes they will be reported on the exercise website where possible.
 Maidenhead locators need to be logged carefully and entered correctly on the system so that Amateur callsigns are shown on the A/C Map in their correct location.
 The contacts will be plotted almost live on the exercise web server by MRE stations.